retrocomputacion/retrobbs/docs/tml.md

 Block tags include conditional execution and loop statements, and contrary to other tags, need a matching closing tag.

-##### Example: Clear screen, move the cursor and sound the client's BELL _only_ if the client understand C64 PETSCII.
+##### Example: Clear screen, then move the cursor and sound the client's BELL _only_ if the client understand C64 PETSCII.
 Then output the character code 200.
 ```html
 <CLR>
 <MODE m=PET64>